keu/docs/astro/airflow-api.md

 To make an Airflow API request, you need:

-- A Deployment on Astronomer Cloud
+- A Deployment on Astro
 - [cURL](https://curl.se/)

 ## Step 1: Retrieve an Access Token and Deployment URL